yifan90/pet_ct/README.md

-This is the python version of the PET-CT project.
+This is the python version of the PET singularity recovery project.

-We want to show that theoretically, the boundaries of the region of interests in a PET scan can be recovered by PET data only (instead of doing another CT scanning to do data correction).
+In my thesis, I have showed that theoretically, the boundaries of the region of interests in a PET scan can be recovered by PET data only (instead of doing another CT scanning for data correction).

+We show some numerical results here.